unicef-drp/CME.assistant/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of CME.assistant is to collect some frequently used functions.
+The goal of CME.assistant is to collect frequently used functions for internal data enginerring.
 This package is made non-private since it only attaches published final estimates for the recent 2 years.

 ## Installation